evilC/AutoHotInterception/README.md

 ```
 global AHI := InterceptionWrapper()
 ```

-In this case, `AHI` is actually an AHK class - it wraps the AHI DLL and provides some extra functionality.
-The majority of the documented commands can be called directly on the DLL itself by calling them on `AHI.Instance` instead of `AHI`.
+*Note*
+The `AHI` variable is an AHK class that makes it easy to interact with the AutoHotInterception DLL (Which itself then interacts with the Interception dll).
+For example, it wraps `GetDeviceList()` to make it return a normal AHK array.
+Most of the time you will not need it.
+For advanced users, if you wish to directly communicate with the AHI DLL (eg for best possible performance), you can call `AHI.Instance` instead of `AHI` for most functions (eg when sending of synthesized input using `SendMouseMove`).
 ```
 AHI := new AutoHotInterception()
 AHI.Instance.SendMouseMove(...)
 ```

-`AHI` is an AHK class that makes it easy to interact with the AutoHotInterception DLL.
-For example, it wraps `GetDeviceList()` to make it return a normal AHK array.
-Most of the time you will not need it.
-For advanced users, if you wish to directly communicate with the AHI DLL (eg for best possible performance), you can call `AHI.Instance` instead of `AHI` for most functions (eg when sending of synthesized input using `SendMouseMove`).

 ## Finding Device IDs
 ### USB Devices